sashajenner/f5p/README.md

 4. On the *head node* create a file containing the list of IP addresses of the *worker nodes*, one IP address per line.
 An example is in [data/ip_list.cfg](https://github.com/sashajenner/realf5p/blob/master/data/ip_list.cfg).

-5. Optionally, you may install a web server on the *head node* and host `index.php` under [front](https://github.com/sashajenner/realf5p/tree/master/front) to view the logs on a web-browser.
-Note that these scripts are not safe to be hosted on a public server.
+5. Optionally, you may [install a web server](#installing-web-server) on the *head node* and host the entire repository, using `index.php` under [front](https://github.com/sashajenner/realf5p/tree/master/front) to manage jobs on a web-browser.
+Note that these scripts are not safe enough to be hosted on a public server.

 ### Running Analysis

 1. Modify the shell script [scripts/fast5_pipeline.sh](https://github.com/sashajenner/realf5p/blob/master/scripts/fast5_pipeline.sh) for your use-case.
 This script is to be called on *worker nodes* by `f5pd`, each time a nanopore read (*fast5* file) is assigned.
 The example script:
     - uses the *fast5* file location to deduce the location of the *fastq* file on the network mount, and copies these locally
-    - runs a methylation-calling pipeline that uses the tools *minimap2*, *samtools* and *nanopolish* to copy the results back to the network mount
+    - runs a methylation-calling pipeline that uses the tools *minimap2*, *samtools* and *f5c* to copy the results back to the network mount

   Note that this scripts should exit with a non-zero status if any thing went wrong.
-After modifying the script, copy it to the *worker nodes* to the location `/nanopore/bin/fast5_pipeline.sh`
+After modifying the script, copy it to the *worker nodes* to the location `/nanopore/bin/fast5_pipeline.sh`.

 2. Execute `run.sh` to begin real-time analysis given the format (specific directory and filename structure of the sequencer's output) and monitor directory (the directory where the sequencer's output is continually being created).